FusionAuth/fusionauth-site/site/learn/expert-advice/ciam/ciam-vs-iam.md

 * there are defined processes to get credentials
 * there's a durable business relationship

 Customers, however, are different.
 For starters, you don't pay them, they pay you.
-Let's look at some of the other ways CIAM system needs differ.
+Let's look at some of the other ways CIAM system requirements differ from those of IAM solutions.

 ## CIAM